Early Career Research

 - Ancient Objects and Visual Studies (AOViS)

 - Languages and Cultures of the Silk Road (Silk Road)

 The interdisciplinary programs break new ground.
 In addition to being thematically oriented, they also impart core competencies, fundamental theories and methodological skills.
 This allows the programs to cover all of the subjects falling within the purview of ancient studies, as well as the geosciences and other natural sciences.

 International networking is an essential element of all doctoral programs.
 Exchange agreements with partner universities and research institutions such as LMU München, University College London and the institute for the study of the Ancient World in New York, combined with international doctoral colloquia, conferences and workshops, foster the international experience of doctoral candidates.

-For young researchers at post-doctoral level, Topoi offers more than 100 positions in one of the research groups, ranging from two-years positions for shorter projects to five-year positions for long-term projects or in the Topoi Lab.
+For young researchers at post-doctoral level, Topoi offered more than 100 positions in one of the research groups, ranging from two-years positions for shorter projects to five-year positions for long-term projects or in the Topoi Lab.

-Topoi is a partner of the COFUND/POINT program of Freie Universität, funded by the Marie Curie program of the European Commission, and of the Dahlem Postdoc Fellowship program of FU.
+Topoi was a partner of the COFUND/POINT program of Freie Universität, funded by the Marie Curie program of the European Commission, and of the Dahlem Postdoc Fellowship program of FU.
 Twenty international researchers from various fields of ancient studies joined the Cluster so far.